How To Tell If Your Betta Fish Is Constipated (Causes and Treatments)

 Betta Poop Ball – Is This Normal

-Betta poop is often unlike other fish poop, and instead, it can look like tiny pellets.
+Betta poop is often unlike other fish poop; instead, it can look like tiny pellets.
 Many owners report that they notice betta poop balls around their tank, and on some occasions, these balls can seem a little too big to have come from their betta fish.

-You should take note of what your betta’s usual bowel movements look like, and then you can tell if the poop balls they are producing are a little bigger than usual.
+You should note what your betta’s usual bowel movements look like, and then you can tell if the poop balls they produce are a little bigger than usual.

-In most cases, it shouldn’t be harmful to your betta’s health as long as their digestive tract is healthy and functional, but larger poop balls could be another sign of constipation.
+In most cases, it shouldn’t harm your betta’s health as long as its digestive tract is healthy and functional, but larger poop balls could be another sign of constipation.

 How Often Do Betta Fish Poop

-A betta fish can poop around 5-6 times each day with a healthy diet.
-Each betta fish is different and their diet will dictate how often they will poop.
+A betta fish can poop around 5-6 times daily with a healthy diet.
+Each betta fish is different, and their diet will dictate how often it will poop.
 If you fast your fish 1 or 2 days a week, this is good for their digestive system, and they will poop less during these times.

 Constipated Betta Or Dropsy

-I have mentioned above that white stringy poop can indication of parasites.
+I have mentioned above that white stringy poop could be an indication of parasites.
 Similarly, heavy bloating can be a sign of dropsy, a serious condition that will need prompt treatment, so you wouldn’t want to misdiagnose it as constipation.

-Can You Tell Between Betta Constipation And Dropsy
+How Can You Tell Between Constipation And Dropsy

 The bloating caused by dropsy is different from that of constipation in that the scales will usually stick out, resembling a pine cone, and has therefore become known as pineconing.
 If you look down on your betta from above, it will be easier to notice this pineconing of the scales.